Red Stag Pub Team

 Justin is looking forward to furthering his passion for cooking at McCarthy’s Red Stag Pub.
 He’s finally found his second family and is looking forward to the future growth.
 His primary passion resides with his beautiful wife and daughter in Nazareth, PA.

-Katie Michael, Bakery Manager
+Katie Michael, Pastry Chef

 I am the oldest of eight, and as a result, I am extremely competitive.
 Every holiday is a contest to be the favorite child.
 I have a one-up on the rest of the family, as I am the only sibling to have graduated from Culinary School.
 I moved to Bethlehem after graduating from Bernards High School.

-I’ve always been somewhat of a maverick in my family.
 In my early twenties, I moved from Bethlehem to Philadelphia, and then after a year, moved to San Diego, California…just because, why not?

 In San Diego, I worked for an amazing pastry chef and restaurant owner, named Maeve Rochford.
 She was also one of the Food Network Holiday Baking Championship winners!
 Throughout my stint within her couture bake shop, I worked with a team of the most talented, dedicated and kind- hearted baker ladies.
 To this day, I consider them some of my closest friends.
 Though I dabbled with baking in culinary school, I learned more from Maeve and her team than any other establishment in which I was previously employed.

 Fun fact!
 I met the love of my life (one of the cooks) while working at McCarthy’s.
-Finally, after three years of flirting, and setting aside dozens of “extra cookies”, he noticed my subtle courting and I can proudly say NOW he’s mine.

 Lastly, you can often find me at Bone Appetit Barkery or on the Patty-O with my best bud, Lu the weimaraner